 Faculty may now use our online Purchase Requests Form to submit suggestions for library materials to add to our Augusta or Bangor collections.

 Email email@example.com or Call 207.621.3349 and you will be directed to a staff member available to help answer your questions.

 Your UMA Student, Faculty or Staff ID card is also your library card.
 Student ID cards may be obtained at the Enrollment Services desk in the Richard J. Randall Student Center on the University of Maine at Augusta campus.
 For more information: UMA Card Services.

 Distance education students may request a library card online or by emailing firstname.lastname@example.org or calling 1.800.339.7323 (in Maine) or 1.888.479.4452 (out of Maine).

 Activating Your Library Card

-Your library barcode number (14-digit number beginning 25022 on the bottom of your ID card) must be activated by the Bennett D. Katz Library before you may begin borrowing privileges and remote access to online library databases and services.
+Your library barcode number (14-digit number beginning “250” or “218” on the bottom of your ID card) must be activated by the library before you may begin borrowing and requesting items.

 Community Borrower Card

-The Bennett D. Katz Library also offers Community Borrower cards for UMA alumni, retired UMA faculty and staff and community members of the greater Augusta area.
-This card provides borrowing priviledges through the URSUS and MaineCat Statewide catalog.
-This card will not provide access to UMA online journals and databases, or for interlibrary loan of articles.
+The Bennett D. Katz Library also offers Community Borrower cards for UMA alumni, retired UMA faculty and staff, and community members of the greater Augusta area.
+This card provides borrowing privileges through the URSUS and MaineCat Statewide catalog.
+This card does not provide access to UMA online journals and databases, or interlibrary loan of articles.